JHelar/svb/README.md

 # Sitevision boilerplate CLI
-A cli interface to create sitevision projects, webapps and restapps.
+A cli interface to create, develop and maintain sitevision projects, webapps and restapps.

-Created by: John Larsson, HiQ Mälardalen
+Created by: John Larsson

 ## Description